-- The top 3 industries with the highest number of small business employees are:
+- Three industries claim the highest number of small business employees:

 - Washington does not have a personal income tax nor does it levy a corporate income tax or franchise tax.
 There is, however, a base sales tax of 6.5%.